 The initial consultation letter was sent to each of the three EPA regional Environmental Services Division offices and seven U.S. Army Corps of Engineers district offices with jurisdiction encompassing the 15 parks.
-The request for consultation, in accordance with the CWA, sought to obtain expert assistance in assessing environmental consequences of the proposed action.
-No responses were received from the two agencies' regional and district offices.
-The same offices were asked to consult and review the draft IPMP/EA.
+The requests for consultation, in accordance with the CWA and pesticide use legislation, sought to obtain expert assistance in assessing environmental consequences of the proposed action.
+No responses were received from the two agencies during External Scoping.
+The same offices were asked to consult and review the draft IPMP/EA in a letter sent December 3, 2012.